Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Agility
+**Targeted defense:** Agility

 **Duration:** Instant

 </div>

 The earth rumbles ominously underfoot.
 Select a tile within range.
-Make an Agility attack against all creatures in a 2 tile radius centered at that tile.
+Make a special attack against Agility against all creatures in a 2 tile radius centered at that tile.
 If you hit, knock them prone.
 This is a ground effect, and does not affect creatures with flying or who are suffering from the aloft ailment.

 ### Wrath of the Earth - Miracle